VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference

+In the case of Stable Diffusion 3.5, a text-conditioned model, we optimized VIPaint with $K=2$ hierarchical levels for $50$ iterations.
+The corresponding hierarchical bounds were set to $h(1) = 250$ and $h(2) = 500$.
+We used a learning rate of $0.2$ and targeted a resolution of $1024 \times 1024$.
+The training objective from Eq.~\eqref{eq:VIPaintobj} combines pixel-space reconstruction loss ($L_1$, weight $0.05$), latent-space reconstruction loss ($L_2$, weight $6.0$), diffusion loss (weight $0.5$), and hierarchical loss (weight $0.5$).
+We empirically found that this combination, together with a DPS guidance scale of $650.0$, provides the best trade-off between reconstruction fidelity and contextual consistency.

-During pre-training, most diffusion models parameterize the mean prediction at every diffusion time step $t$ and fix variances, however some previous work \cite{ddpm++,dhariwal2021diffusion} has found that (with appropriate training “tricks”) learning variances improves performance.
-Some previous works like ReSample tunes this as a hyperparameter.
-We instead learn this in our work, and we adjust learning rates to avoid local optima in this process.
-We optimize the parameters in VIPaint with $K=2$ for $50$ iterations; VIPaint with $K=4$ is optimized for $100$ steps in the case of LSUN Churches, $150$ steps for the ImageNet64 dataset and $250$ steps for the ImageNet256 dataset. \paragraph{Sampling} Post training, we take $400$ iterative refinement steps from $T_s = 400$ in the LDM variance preserving schedule to sample inpaintings using a scale factor of $2$, similar to the DPS algorithm using perceptual loss.
-On the other hand, for the EDM prior, we take $700$ refinement steps to produce inpaintings after $T_s = 2$, with scale $5$ (similar to DPS tuned for EDM in our work).
+\paragraph{Sampling} Post training, we take $400$ iterative refinement steps from $h(1) = 400$ in the LDM variance preserving schedule to sample inpaintings using a scale factor of $2$, similar to the DPS algorithm using perceptual loss.
+On the other hand, for the EDM prior, we take $700$ refinement steps to produce inpaintings after $h(1) = 2$, with scale $5$ (similar to DPS tuned for EDM in our work).
 This scale hyperparameter is tuned over the values [0.1, 0.5, 1, 2, 5, 10] on a validation set of 20 images.
 During the sampling phase, we use the classifier-free guidance rule with scale $=3$ for the ImageNet256 latent diffusion prior.